Please enable JavaScript to view this site.

 You can access a ticket details page either of two ways:

-by double-clicking a ticket in the Tickets section on the Service Desk start page.
+by double-clicking a ticket in the Tickets section on the Service Desk dashboard.
 Only active tickets (tickets that have not been marked Completed) are listed here.

 by double-clicking a ticket in the search grid on the Service Desk search page.
 You can filter the tickets in the search grid using any ticket data as criteria.